BimmerGestalt/IDriveConnectAddons/README.md

 - [cds_details](cds_details) provides a list of every single CDS data point provided by the car, with live-updating values.
 - [cds_gauges](cds_gauges) provides a few needle gauges to represent a few select data points from the car.

+There's also the concept of a Car Connection Addon, which starts up and shuts down together with the main car connection.
+These require implementing the full car app protocol and are much more complicated to develop, but can provide some incredible features:

+- [screen_mirror](screen_mirror) adds an app to the car to show a copy of the phone screen on the car's screen.

 # Future Ideas

 ## Car Data Service